Suzanne Ashworth: 2005–2012

 Suzanne is horrified when Josh is involved in a car crash then arrested for drink driving after Rhys spiked his drink.
 She is angry with her son thinking he should know better even though he protests his innocence.
 Suzanne and Neville do not believe him.
 When Josh's life deteriorates, Suzanne begins to support her son although this causes arguments with Neville who has disowned him.
 Whilst having her birthday dinner, Suzanne is shocked in disbelief that Neville reports Josh to the police, after Josh punches him.
 Josh is sent to prison for a few weeks for a second drink driving offense.

 At Calvin (Ricky Whittle) and Carmel Valentine's (Gemma Merna) wedding, Suzanne sleeps with Darren.
 Suzanne later embarked on an affair with Darren, until Rhys catches them outside Darren's flat.
 Rhys tells Neville who then kicks Suzanne out of The Dog.
 She then moved in with Darren, temporarily, alongside Cindy and Holly.
 Neville forgives Suzanne and they reconcile and move to Spain.

 Suzanne returns in January and meets Nancy and Darren in the pub.
 She tells them that Neville is divorcing her because she is pregnant with Darren's twins.
 A few days later, Suzanne gives birth to twins Jack and Francine during the opening of Tony Hutchinson's (Nick Pickard) spa.
 Her and the twins then move in with Darren.
 Suzanne later gets roped into a failed money-making scheme by Darren and Duncan.
 Cindy Hutchinson (Stephanie Waring) returns and offers Suzanne £100,000 to go back to Spain so that she can have Darren to herself.
 Suzanne offers to go if she doubles the money, which she does, and Suzanne leaves for Spain, taking Francine and Jack with her leaving Darren heartbroken.
-Suzanne returns in December 2012 to attend Rhys's funeral and informs Darren that the twins are doing fine and that they are beginning to talk.
-It is implied that she and Neville are still together in Spain.
+Suzanne returns the following year to attend Rhys's funeral and informs Darren that the twins are doing fine and that they are beginning to talk.
 Suzanne returns to Spain after the funeral.

+2024

+Suzanne returns to Hollyoaks in January 2024, furious with Hannah for taking her twin children, now nicknamed JJ (Ryan Mulvey) and Frankie (Isabelle Smith), to Hollyoaks to see Darren without her permission.
+They have an argument which causes Hannah to leave.
+Suzanne decides that she wants to take JJ and Frankie back with her to Manchester, but she is persuaded by Darren to stay, so that he can bond with the twins.
+Suzanne causes problems between Darren and Nancy, and after a fight with Frankie, she moves in with Pearl Anderson (Dawn Hope) who also employs her at Price Slice.
+She has a brief fling with Ethan Williams (Matthew James-Bailey).